ligato/docs/docs/user-guide/agentctl.md

 # Agentctl

 ---
+This section describes the Agentctl CLI tool.

+---
 ## Introduction

 Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
-It provides a simple and intuitive CLI that enables the developer or operator to perform the following:
+You can perform the following:

 - Manage VPP agent configurations
 - Inspect and generate models